-Perfect storm: Lombardy’s virus disaster is lesson for world
+Many failures combined to unleash death on Italy’s Lombardy

 For the elderly at a nursing home in Nembro, one of the hardest-hit towns in Bergamo province, the decree amounted to a death warrant.
 But it wasn’t the first or only one that gave the home’s managers the sense that they were being abandoned.

 When management proactively barred visitors on Feb.
-24 to try to guard residents and staff from infection, local health authorities responded by threatening sanctions and a loss of accreditation for cutting off family visits, said the facility’s new director, Valerio Poloni.
+24 to try to protect residents and staff from infection, local health authorities responded by threatening sanctions and a loss of accreditation for cutting off family visits, said the facility’s new director, Valerio Poloni.

 In the end, 37 of the 87 residents died in February and March.
 Its doctor, as well as Poloni’s predecessor as director, also tested positive, were hospitalized and died.
 A nursing home resident couldn’t get admitted to the hospital in late February because the ER was too crowded.

-The nursing home’s health director, Barbara Codalli, said she was told to use her existing resources.
+The facility’s health director, Barbara Codalli, said she was told to use her existing resources to treat the sick.
 “The patient returned a few hours later, and a few days later the patient died,” she told La7 television.

 To date, none of the surviving residents has been tested.
 Poloni said tests were expected to begin in a few days.
 Two more residents died so far in April, but the situation seems under control.

-‘’We are tranquil,’’ he said.
+“We are tranquil,” he said.

-Colleen Barry in Soave, Italy, contributed.
+Colleen Barry in Soave, Italy, contributed to this report.

 Follow AP coverage of the pandemic at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak

-Note: A previous version of this story corrected the spelling of Attilio Fontana.